 The third option is related to the Auto Adjust feature, both the generic as well as the one on the tool.
 Here you can set the percentage of pixels that may be clipped when you use Auto Adjust.
 The default is 0.10% for both Shadows and Highlights Levels.

 Capture One Pro does not come with built-in presets.
 The Image Alchemist has created two extensive sets with presets for the Levels tool.
 One is for the RGB channel, the other set is for the Red, Green, and Blue channel combined.
 There are 115 presets per channel in each set.

-The set mimic the different controls in a serie of presets.
+The set mimics the different controls in a series of Presets.
 Hovering your mouse over a list allows you to review the effect of each adjustment and select your best with a click.